microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 This guide will cover the following steps to get you up and running with the VS Code Webview Toolkit.

 1. Create a webview-based extension.
-2. Install the toolkit.
+2. Install and set up the toolkit.
-3. Set up the toolkit theming utilities.

 ## Create A Webview-Based Extension